torvalds/linux/Documentation/dev-tools/gcov.rst

-Using gcov with the Linux kernel
+Using gcov with the GNU/Linux kernel
 ================================

-gcov profiling kernel support enables the use of GCC's coverage testing tool gcov_ with the Linux kernel.
+gcov profiling kernel support enables the use of GCC's coverage testing tool gcov_ with the GNU/Linux kernel.
 Coverage data of a running kernel is exported in gcov-compatible format via the "gcov" debugfs directory.
 To get coverage data for a specific file, change to the kernel build directory and use gcov with the ``-o`` option as follows (requires root)::